diyessi/explications/content/articles/srt1.md

 # Simplified description of the IBM 704

-`MISRT1` will be described a few instructions at a time, with new operations defined as they are first encountered.
-A simplified description of the architecture provides the necessary background for understanding the operations.
-A detailed description, using 1954 terminology, can be found in [IBM 704 electronic data-processing machine](https://bitsavers.org/pdf/ibm/704/24-6661-2_704_Manual_1955.pdf).
+`MISRT1` will be described a few instructions at a time, with new operations explained as they are first encountered using a simplified architecture.
+For a more detailed description, using 1954 terminology, see [IBM 704 electronic data-processing machine](https://bitsavers.org/pdf/ibm/704/24-6661-2_704_Manual_1955.pdf).
 Some additional references are provided at the end of this section.

 ## Arithmetic

 There are two special-purpose arithmetic registers:
- - `AC` is a 38 bit *accumulator* used as a source and destination for most operations,
+ - `AC`, a 38 bit *accumulator* used as a source and destination for most operations,
- - `MQ` is a 36 bit *multiplier-quotient* register used for operations that require two registers, such as multiplication and division.
+ - `MQ`, a 36 bit *multiplier-quotient* register mainly used for operations such as multiplication and division that require a pair of registers.

-Bit positions in the arithmetic registers are labeled corresponding to their roles in the sign-magnitude representation of signed integers.
-In this representation, the left-most bit position is called `S` and contains the sign of the integer.
-The remaining bit positions hold the magnitude.
-The low 35 bit positions, from high to low, are `1` through `35`.
-The two additional bit positions in `AC` are `Q` and `P`:
+The highest order bit is called `S` and the low 35 bits are `1` through `35` with `35` being the lowest order.
+The two additional bits in `AC` between `S` and `1` are called `Q` and `P`:
 ```
 AC: S Q P 1 2 3 4 ...
 35
 MQ: S     1 2 3 4 ...
 35